saitaiky/notebook/docs/docs/cloud-computing/aws/storage/gateways.md

 ## Volume gateway

-> TL;DR - cached mode optimizes local storage while providing quick access to frequently used data, while stored mode prioritizes cloud storage durability and availability by keeping a complete copy of all data in the cloud.
-The choice between the two modes depends on your specific storage requirements and performance needs.

 There are 2 modes in Storage Gateway:
-- In the **Cached Volume Gateway mode**, your primary data is stored in Amazon S3, while retaining your frequently accessed data locally in the cache for low latency access.
+- In the **Cached Volume Gateway mode**, your **primary data is stored in S3**, while retaining your frequently accessed data locally in the cache for low latency access.
-- In the **Stored Volume Gateway mode**, your primary data is stored locally and your entire dataset is available for low latency access on premises while also asynchronously getting backed up to Amazon S3.
+- In the **Stored Volume Gateway mode**, your **primary data is stored locally** and your entire dataset is available for low latency access on premises while also asynchronously getting backed up to Amazon S3.
 ### Cached volumes architecture

 ![aws-storage-gateway-cached-diagram](/img/aws/storage/gateways/aws-storage-gateway-cached-diagram.png)